isc-projects/bind9/doc/arm/reference.rst

        severity debug 3;
    };

+Channels with
-get debugging output of level 3 or less any time the server is in debugging mode, regardless of the global debugging level.
-Channels with ``dynamic`` severity use the server's global debug level to determine what messages to print.
+``dynamic`` severity use the server's global debug level to determine which messages to print.

 .. namedconf:statement:: print-time
    :tags: logging